jfreeland01/Pipeline_ATACSeq/README.md

 ```

 ## **Peak Count Matrix** ##
 After calling peaks, a peak count matrix can be generated for downstream analyses.
 As a peak count matrix is a tabular representation of read counts for identified genomic regions (peaks) across multiple samples, it is essential to first generate a set of consensus peaks across all samples.
 This is because any specific region or peak representing the same biological element across samples may vary by a few bases due to differences in MACS3 peak calling or biology.
-Such variations can complicate downstream quantification, analysis, and interpretation of results.
+These variations can significantly complicate downstream quantification, analysis, and interpretation of results.

 ### **Generate Concensus Peak File**
 ```